postcss/postcss/API.md

 ### `declaration.between`

-The symbols between the declaration's property and its value.
+The symbols between the declaration’s property and its value.

 Default value is `: `.